now streaming

 Director: Robert Eggers

-The directorial debut of the future director of The Lighthouse and The Northman was an instant hit for A24, a film that felt like nothing else on the market.
+The directorial debut of the future director of The Lighthouse and The Northman was an instant hit for A24 and a film that felt like nothing else on the market.
 Anya Taylor-Joy made her film debut in this tale set in the 1630s as a Puritan family faces an evil entity in the woods near their home.
 With stunning sound design and unforgettable visuals, it’s one of the best horror movies of its era.

 The Witch